NanoCommons/tutorials/enteringData/index.md

 The first thing to do is define a dataset.
 The eNanoMapper software will read this as a `bundle`.
-Each dataset has license statement, the name of the distributor (which is often different from the copyright owner), a description, and a title.
+Each dataset has license statement, the name of the distributor (which is often different from the copyright owner), a description (the `@en` annotation indicated the language), and a title.
 For example:

 ```turtle
 owner:NT18-DS